-COVID-19 is still having material implications on REKOM's operations in 2021, and will therefore also have a negative effect on the Groups revenue and EBITDA in 2021.
-Management are monitoring the developments closely, but currently it is not possible to accurately estimate the extent of the COVID-19 impact for the financial year 2021.
+COVID-19 is still having material implications on REKOM's operations in 2021, and will therefore also have a negative effect on the Group's revenue and EBITDA in 2021.
+Management is monitoring the developments closely, but currently it is not possible to accurately estimate the extent of the COVID-19 impact for the financial year 2021.